AkkarinForest/Haskell-Workshop/intro-1/README.md

     • Couldn't match expected type ...
 ```

-So both language return an error, but notice that Ruby notices the problem only when you try to use the method, while Haskell won't let you create the method at all.
+So both languages return an error but notice that Ruby notices the problem only when you try to use the method, while Haskell won't let you create the method at all.

 Consider the following snippets that use lists: